JedDataScience/RetroAzureBlobMetadataStorage/README.md

 - Node.js 20+ and pnpm (for running the frontend)
 - Optional: Python 3.8+ and pip (only needed if running tests locally without Docker)

 **Note**: This project is **designed primarily for local development** using Azurite (Azure Storage emulator), which requires no Azure subscription or cloud resources.
-Cloud deployment instructions are provided in the Deployment section for advanced users who want to deploy to production.
+Cloud deployment instructions are provided in the Deployment section for users who want to deploy to production.

 ### Installing Dependencies